mapio/kiss/README.md

-# kiss
+# KISS

-Keep It Secret Stupd – A static web page able to keep a secret…
+Keep It Secret Stupd: A static web page able to keep a secret!